acasteigts/STGen/README.md

 ## How to use STGen in Rust?

-This version actually uses a lot of optimization that the Julia version does not, so it would be unfair to Julia to claim that the difference in performance is only due to the language.
+This version actually uses a lot of optimization that the Julia version does not, so it would be unfair to Julia to claim that the difference in performance is solely due to the language.

-Assuming that you have a valid version of rust and cargo installed.

-Go into the rust directory, and type `cargo build --release` in order to compile an optimized binary of STGen.
+Assuming that you have a valid version of rust and cargo installed, go into the rust directory, and type `cargo build --release` in order to compile an optimized binary of STGen.
+(You may have to tweak the version in `Cargo.toml`.)
 Then, type `cargo run --release`.

-By default, this launches the parallel version of the generator, which enumerates (although only the count is shown) all STGs on 6 vertices up to isomorphism (in fact, reachability equivalence, see above).
-The main function in `main.rs` has a bunch of other function calls commented.
-You can execute any of them by uncommenting the corresponding line (instead of the default call to `generate_par`).
+By default, this launches the parallel version of the generator, which enumerates (although only the count is shown) all STGs on 6 vertices up to isomorphism (in fact, up to reachability equivalence, see above).
+The main function in `main.rs` has a bunch of commented calls to other functions.
+You may execute any of them by uncommenting the corresponding line (the default call is to `generate_par()`).

-### Number of vertices?
+### Changing the number of vertices

-For performance, the code uses no vectors for most of the processing (thus, no dynamic allocation).
-As such, the size of the arrays are determined at compilation time according to the number of vertices, which is to be set at the top of the `main.rs` file.
-This is not very convenient, but makes a big difference.
+For performance, the critical parts of the code use no vectors (thus, no dynamic allocation).
+Instead, the size of the arrays are hard coded at compilation time, depending on the number of vertices.
+This number can be set at the top of the `main.rs` file.
+Concededly, this is not very convenient, but the purpose of the generator, so far, was to test for conjectures on as many graphs as possible.